 If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left the premises, we will mail you a notice no later than the close of the business day after the day we receive the deposit or we decide to place the hold.

-- State or local government checks that are payable directly to you, deposited in person into an account held by you, in a bank located in the state that issued the checks.
+- State and local government checks that are payable to you and are deposited in an account in the same jurisdiction that issued the check;

 In addition, funds you deposit by check (including those mentioned above) may be delayed for a longer period of time under the following circumstances: